Poncha Springs, Colorado

-Poncha Springs is a statutory town in Chaffee County, Colorado, United States.
-The population was 925 at the 2020 census and increased to 1406 as of 2024.
+Poncha Springs is a statutory town in Chaffee County, Colorado.
+Originally settled by fur traders, it became an Indian trading post in 1866, and was incorporated on December 8, 1880.
+It has been nicknamed the "Crossroads of the Rockies" in reference to the intersection of US 50 and US 285 through the center of town.
+As of 2024 its population was 1,406.

 History

-The Ute people used the Poncha Springs area as camping grounds during the winter months on the eve of European settlement of the region.
-Juan Bautista de Anza led a military expedition over Poncha Pass in 1779, which is about 6 mi south of the present-day town.
+In 1779, Juan Bautista de Anza led a military expedition over Poncha Pass, about 6 mi south of the present-day town's location.
+Before that, the Ute people used the area as camping grounds during the winter months.
 Following the Spanish exploration, French trappers and fur traders moved in.
-In 1855, Colonel Thomas T. Fauntleroy and the 1st Cavalry Regiment marched over Poncha Pass and engaged a group of Utes between present day Salida and Poncha Springs, during the Ute Wars.
+In 1855, Colonel Thomas T. Fauntleroy and the 1st Cavalry Regiment marched over Poncha Pass and engaged a group of Utes between present day Salida and Poncha Springs as part of the Ute Wars.

-Around 1860, prospectors began arriving, including Bob Hendricks and Nat Rich, who built the first cabin in town, which is still standing.
-Nat Rich's son, James, was the first white person born in Poncha Springs in 1867.
-That same year Poncha Springs was designated as an election precinct.

-Indian agent John Burnett homesteaded with his wife, Minerva Maxwell Burnett, who was an early schoolteacher in Poncha Springs.

-In 1866, Burnett constructed a log building on his ranch to serve as an Indian trading post.
+Prospectors began arriving around 1860, notably Bob Hendricks and Nat Rich, who built the first cabin in town.
+In 1866, an Indian agent named John Burnett constructed a log building on his ranch to serve as an Indian trading post.
 The Hutchinson and McPherson families also homesteaded the area around the same time.
 John McPherson purchased Nat Rich's squatting rights from Joe Hutchinson and built a grocery store.

-Poncha Springs began to grow in the 1870s, and was incorporated on December 8, 1880.
-The Poncha Springs Schoolhouse, which is listed on the National Register of Historic Places and served as the town hall until, In 2017, when the Town of Poncha Springs completed a long-awaited new, purpose-built, town hall adjacent to the historic school house.
-As a result, the school house, for the first time in its long history, became vacant.
-Chaffee Childcare Initiative turned it into a preschool, then in 2020 it was turned into the Ark Vally preschool.
-The Schoolhouse was completed in 1883.
+In 1867, Poncha Springs was designated as an election precinct, and it was incorporated on December 8, 1880.